koenderks/aRtsy/README.md

 *"If you laugh at a joke, what difference does it make if subsequently you are told that the joke was created by an algorithm?" - Marcus du Sautoy, The Creative Code*

-The `aRtsy` package aims to make generative art accessible to the general public in a straightforward and standardized manner.
+`aRtsy` aims to make generative art accessible to the general public in a straightforward and standardized manner.
 The package provides algorithms for creating artworks that incorporate some form of randomness and are dependent on the set `seed`.
 Each algorithm is implemented in a separate function with its own set of parameters that can be tweaked.

 Good luck hunting for some good `seed`'s!